 Parliament Week – 2 – 8 November 2019

-We took part in Parliament Week during which we looked at the roles within Parliament and the process of democracy.
+We took part in Parliament Week in 2019 during which we looked at the roles within Parliament and the process of democracy.

 We held a whole school debate on the effectiveness of our School Council and whether the School Council should continue in its current form or should be changed, following which we had a whole school ballot to find out what pupils thought about this.